 “The quick brown fox jumped over the lazy dog.”

-I typed this over and over again, hoping that I’d learn the fine skill of typing as I sat in a class with all girls.
+I typed this over and over again, hoping that one day I’d learn the fine skill of typing as I sat in a class with all girls.
 Young women, I should say.
-I was the only male in the Delaware County Community College course of study and I never once felt out of place or unusual.
+I was the only male in the Delaware County Community College course of study, and I never once felt out of place or unusual.

 Honesty always the best policy in her court